Sato-Kunihiko/audio-SNR/readme.md

 $ brew install pipenv
 ```

-After installing Pipenv, you run the following command to build a virtualenv and install packages listed in Pipfile.lock.
+After installing Pipenv, you run the following command to build a virtualenv and install packages listed in `Pipfile.lock`.

 ```
 $ pipenv install